 Developed using the Consumer Expenditure Survey (CEX), conducted by the U.S. Bureau of Labor Statistics, the database offers current-year estimates and five-year projections of potential consumer expenditures for all standard census, postal and marketing geographies.
 The variables are available in two hierarchies: expenditures by category and merchandise line items, and retail store types.

-Below you will find a video (4:55 mins) that covers product details, sources, methodology, applications and key questions about this product.
-Watching this video will provide you with an overview of the product and give you some ideas for how it can be used in your own work.
+The below video (4:55 mins) covers product details, sources, methodology, applications and key questions about this product.
+Watching this video will give you an overview of the product and some ideas for how it can be used in your work.

-Following the video, there are some additional resources linked for your reference: release notes, variables list and variables change list.
+Following the video, some additional resources are linked for your reference: release notes, variable list, and variable change list.

 How-to-Read ENVISION Reports

 - Consumer Buying Power - Executive Trade Area and Category Summary Report (opens in new tab)

 - Consumer Buying Power - Trade Area Report (opens in new tab)

 - Consumer Buying Power Release Notes (opens in new tab)

 - Consumer Buying Power Release Notes (2021 Restatement) (opens in new tab)

 - Consumer Buying Power Variables List (opens in new tab)